jsummers/deark/technical.md

 Maximizing execution speed is not a goal of Deark.
 This is a deliberate concession.
 The focus is on making the code easy to write, easy to read, and to minimize the chance of bugs.
-(Serious performace issues will still be addressed, though.)
+(Serious performance issues will still be addressed, though.)

 The Deark executable size is a consideration.
 A suggested feature might be